Miscellaneous Classification Methods

 Upper Approximation of C − The upper approximation of C consists of all the tuples, that based on the knowledge of attributes, cannot be described as not belonging to C.

 The following diagram shows the Upper and Lower Approximation of class C:

 Fuzzy Set Approaches

 Fuzzy Set Theory is also called Possibility Theory.
-This theory was proposed by Lotfi Zadeh in 1965.
-This approach is an alternative Two-value logic.
-This theory allows us to work at high level of abstraction.
-This theory also provide us means for dealing with imprecise measurement of data.
+This theory was proposed by Lotfi Zadeh in 1965 as an alternative the two-value logic and probability theory.
+This theory allows us to work at a high level of abstraction.
+It also provides us the means for dealing with imprecise measurement of data.

 mmedium_income($49k)=0.15 and mhigh_income($49k)=0.96